lightcrest/lbc/README.md

     }
     EOF

-5) Specify a user in config.bash, that same user should be added to each LB instance with full sudo privileges.
+5) Specify a configuration:

+   - LB_USER
+     The user to SSH to the load balancer hosts as.
+This user must have "no password" sudo privileges.

+   - LB_NAME
+     The name of the load balancer cluster.

+   - LB_PACKAGES
+     A list of packages to be installed on load balancer hosts when initialized.
+This has a sane default.
+     If overridden, rsync, keepalived, and some version of nginx must be included.

 6) Run ```lbc```.
 You will be given the interactive control shell.